List of My Hero Academia characters: Class 1-A students

 Ochaco is a bubbly and cheerful girl whose Quirk, Zero Gravity (Mujūryoku, Zero Gurabiti), enables her to make any object weightless by touching it with the extended pads on her fingertips.
 However, overusing this Quirk will cause her to suffer from severe nausea.
 She is from Mie Prefecture, and is the only student in her class to come from the Kansai region.
 Horikoshi describes Ochaco as "honest".
 In a prototype concept made by Horikoshi, Ochaco was originally named Yu Takeyama, the full name later given to Mt.
 Lady as well as the Quirk.
 However, Horikoshi thought that it would have made her too powerful.
 Ochaco has been described as "the most laid back girl" in her class, but she is often blunt without being aware of it.
 She often becomes amused at certain personality traits others exhibit, bursting into laughter that she tries to suppress.
 She is the one who inspires and embraces Izuku's hero name, saying that "Deku" sounds similar to "dekiru" (出来る), roughly translating to "[you] can do it".
 She is a warm individual who often thinks positively but is objective enough to see flaws, as well as virtues.
 She is empathetic and friendly to those she meets, and will try to help anyone who is kind to her or needs help.
 Despite her usually cheery manner, she can be determined and focused when the situation calls for it.
 She has feelings for Izuku, but keeps them private, to focus on her goal of becoming a hero and providing for her parents.
 Unlike all of her classmates, who use smartphones, Ochaco still owns a flip phone, due to coming from a poor household.
 In terms of heroism, Ochaco has preferred rescue, admiring Thirteen for the latter's expertise in the area.
 She is aware of her physical limitations, deciding to choose the combat-oriented hero Gunhead for her internship, to increase her fighting repertoire.
 Over time, she develops a new sense of battle awareness and becomes a more instinctive fighter.
-After her classmates successfully bring Izuku back to U.A. and the civilians begin to protest about having to pay the price for the heroes' mistakes, she pleads with the crowd and convinces them to let Izuku rest, as heroes also deserve to be saved.
+After her classmates successfully bring Izuku back to U.A. and the civilians begin to protest about having to pay the price for the heroes' mistakes, she pleads with the crowd and convinces them to let Izuku rest, as heroes also deserve to be saved.During the Final War arc, she fights Toga on Okuto Island, which is dragged into the Gunga Villa battleground by the awakened Kurogiri.
+In a near fatal battle with Toga, she is saved by Toga through a blood transplant that kills Toga.
+In More+ she confesses her feelings to Izuku.